metal-crow/Darks-Souls-2-PvP-Watchdog/README.md

 ==========================

 Will allow people playing dark souls 2 to exclude a person they have matched up with, and not connect with them again.
-Run this program anytime you want, you don't NEED to run it any particular time before/after you've opened Dark Souls 2.
-I just recommend running it before you open Dks2.
+Run this program by right clicking run.bat and RUNNING IT AS ADMINISTRATOR after you open Dark Souls 2.
 Currently, this program can only be run on Windows, because i rely on windows firewall and cmd to get processes.

 Requires the Winpcap driver for windows to be installed. http://www.winpcap.org/default.htm